Status of the Irish language: Daily Life

 and Microsoft Windows operating systems (since Windows XP SP2).

 An Taibhdhearc, based in Galway and founded in 1928, is the national Irish language theatre.
 There is also a theatre called Amharclann Ghaoth Dobhair, based in the Donegal Gaeltacht.
 Plays in Irish may sometimes be seen elsewhere.

 Partly due to work by Gael-Taca and Gaillimh le Gaeilge, there are residential areas with names in Irish in most counties in Ireland.
 Over 500 new residential areas were named in Irish during the late 1990s to late 2000s property boom in Ireland.

 Supporting areas

 In 2016 it was announced that Galway City, Dingle and Letterkenny would be the first recognised Bailte Seirbhíse Gaeltachta / Gaeltacht Service Towns under the Gaeltacht Act 2012, subject to adoption and implementation of approved language plans.
 There are now 16 Gaeltacht Service Towns - the others being Cork City, Clifden, Athboy, Navan, Ballinrobe, Cahersiveen, Castlebar, Belmullet, Dungloe, Donegal Town, Dungarvan, Macroom and Tralee.

-In 2018 it was announced that five areas outside the Gaeltacht on the island of Ireland would be formally recognised as having the first Irish language networks under the Gaeltacht Act 2012.
-The networks in question are in West Belfast, Loughrea, Carn Tóchair, Ennis and Clondalkin.
-Foras na Gaeilge have said they hope to award the status of Líonraí Gaeilge to other areas in the future.
+In 2018, it was announced that five areas outside the Gaeltacht on the island of Ireland would be formally recognised as having the first Irish language networks under the Gaeltacht Act 2012.
+These networks were in West Belfast, Loughrea, Carn Tóchair, Ennis and Clondalkin.
+At the time, Foras na Gaeilge stated they hope to award the status of Líonraí Gaeilge to other areas in the future.